 - Select device to be forwarded - choose what device you want to receive data from on your PC.

-- Add remote port - choose the port of your Raspberry Pi device in step 2 from which you want to receive the data.
+- Add remote port - choose the port of your Raspberry Pi device from which you want to receive the data.

 When all the steps have been completed click on

 Assign.
-Your list of forwarded devices will then be updated.
+Your list of forwarded devices will then be updated and you will be ready to SSH to your Pi.

 Launch Putty and it will bring you straight to the login window.
 Fill it out with the following details: